Civil Rights Comprehensive Notification for Gardner Edgerton USD 231

 Any incident of discrimination including acts of harassment shall promptly be reported for investigation and corrective action by the building principal or district compliance coordinator.
 Any student or employee who engages in discriminatory conduct shall be subject to disciplinary action, up to and including termination from employment or expulsion from school.

 Discrimination against any student on the basis of race, color, national origin, sex, disability, or religion in the admission or access to, or treatment in the district’s programs is prohibited.
-Lana Gerber, Human Resources Director (856-2016) has been designated to coordinate compliance with nondiscrimination requirements contained in Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+Dr. Jody Marshall, Acting Human Resources Director (856-2016) has been designated to coordinate compliance with nondiscrimination requirements contained in Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

 Any student who believes that he or she has been discriminated against may file a complaint with the building principal, another administrator, the guidance counselor, or another certified staff member.
 Any school employee who receives a complaint of discrimination or harassment from a student shall inform the student of the employee’s obligation to report the complaint and any proposed resolution of the complaint to the building principal.
 If the building principal is the alleged harasser, the report shall be made to the district compliance coordinator.
 Any student complaint of discrimination shall be resolved under the district’s discrimination complaint procedures (Board Policy KN).

 Title VI, Title IX, and Section 504 complaints may also be filed with the Regional Office for Civil Rights.
-Address correspondence to: U.S. Department of Education, Region VII, Office for Civil Rights, 10220 North Executive Hills Blvd., Kansas City, Missouri 64153.
+Address correspondence to: U.S. Department of Education, Office for Civil Rights, One Petticoat Lane, 1010 Walnut Street, Suite 320, Kansas City, Missouri 64106.